 See PDF copy of this policy.

-Rochester Community and Technical College faculty have the responsibility and authority to establish the requirements and standards for course expectations and the evaluation of student performance.
-Faculty have the right to determine their own grading policy, which shall include grading criteria and procedures used to determine final grades.
+Rochester Community and Technical College faculty have the responsibility and authority to establish the requirements and standards for class expectations and the evaluation of student performance.
+Faculty have the right to determine their own grading policy, which shall communicate the grading criteria and procedures used to determine final grades.
 The faculty’s grading policy shall be included in the class syllabus.
-Grades submitted by faculty to the Registrar’s Office are presumed to be accurate.
+Grade submitted by faculty to the Registrar’s Office are presumed to be accurate.

 If a student believes, for the reasons of arbitrariness and/or error, the criteria and procedures were not followed as described in the class syllabus, the student shall have the right to appeal the final grade and seek remedy.
 Students who choose to appeal a final grade assume the burden of proof concerning any believed error in the grade assigned.

 Arbitrariness: The final class grade awarded represents a departure from accepted academic norms as to demonstrate that the instructor did not exercise proper professional judgment, or the instructor deviated from the evaluation criteria established by the grading policy described in the class syllabus.

 Error: The final class grade awarded reflected an error of fact (calculation error, omission, etc.), or the instructor failed to give the student in the class adequate notice of grading policies and procedures in the syllabus or other form of communication.

 If the student believes that the grade received is based upon discrimination or prejudice, the student should follow the RCTC Student Grievance policy/procedures.